 Those who support the opinion that entrepreneurship can be learned in 4-year college programs contend that since the education process works for MBA programs, it will work where teaching and training aspiring entrepreneurs is concerned.
-The contention is that by analysing and organising what worked and what didn’t in the past, we can teach it.
+The contention is that by analyzing and organizing what worked and what didn’t in the past, we can teach it.

 Those opposed to the concept of learning entrepreneurship in a classroom make the comparison that it cannot be taught in such confines anymore than hang gliding can.
 The only way to learn entrepreneurship and how to be a successful entrepreneur is by going out into the real world and getting your hands dirty.
 But why is this?
 Because entrepreneurship can get extremely messy at times.
 In other words, there are rarely any distinct decisions made in their day-to-day lives – right or wrong.

 There are those experts who contend that a combination of education and experience is the ultimate way to learn entrepreneurship.
 This makes perfect sense just like studying to be an attorney or a physician.
 At some point in time during the education process, they are required to step out into the real world and gain critical hands-on experience or complete their internship before they can receive their degree and start their own practice.
 Basically, the individual who pursues entrepreneurship in this fashion stands a better chance of being successful in their endeavors.